pflanze/cj50/doc-output/cj50/basic-util.h.md

 ```

 Print a message to standard error, then abort. `msg` is a format
-string, the values to embed are expected afterwards.
+cstr, the values to embed are expected afterwards.

 <hr>
 <p>&nbsp;</p>